This article was updated on May 27, 2015.

 - Be sure to include car service info or shuttle/taxi contact numbers.

-- List on the itinerary where the car service or shuttle will pick the passenger up.
+- List on the itinerary where the car service or shuttle will pick up the passenger.

 - Include the confirmation number.

-- Be sure there is a hotel contact number to reach the hotel.
+- Be sure there is a contact number to reach the hotel.

 - Include street address and any applicable driving directions necessary.